-(b) Purpose.
-The purpose of the procurement forecast is to make available to small businesses, those expected contract opportunities that small business concerns, including those owned and controlled by socially and economically disadvantaged individuals, are capable of performing.
-The forecast is a summary of the advanced acquisition planning process conducted in each Component.
+(a) Purpose.
+The purpose of the procurement forecast is to make available to small businesses those expected contract opportunities that small business concerns, including those owned and controlled by socially and economically disadvantaged individuals, are capable of performing.

 The following requirements apply:

-(1) Responsibility.
-The HCA or designee (written delegation required) must ensure the forecast and any updates to it are prepared for those expected contract opportunities valued over the simplified acquisition threshold which are proposed to result in contracts issued by DHS contracting officers.
-The forecast data collection and the Advance Acquisition Plan (AAP) are combined and captured in an electronic data system available under http://APFS.DHS.GOV (see HSAM Subchapter 3007.172).

-(2) Preparation and approval.
-The forecast (combined with the AAP) must be completed the year prior to the fiscal year in which the procurement action will be initiated.
-In addition, the forecast should be updated throughout the fiscal year, as needed.
-As a minimum, the forecast shall be reviewed and updated semi-annually.

-(c) Reporting.
-DHS OCPO will provide the initial forecast and any updates to it to the Administrator of the SBA and to small businesses as required by Public Law 100-656.
+- (1) Responsibility.
+The procurement forecast is a summary of each Component's final Acquisition Planning Forecast System (APFS) records that are input into the APFS database.
+The Component Acquisition Executive shall ensure APFS records are created and the HCA shall ensure they are approved for all acquisitions over the simplified acquisition threshold, in accordance with HSAM 3007.172(a), and input into the APFS database available at http://apfs.dhs.gov. - (2) Preparation.
+The procurement forecast shall be completed the year prior to the fiscal year in which the procurement action will be initiated. - (b) Reporting.
+The DHS Office of the Chief Procurement Officer will provide the initial forecast and any updates to it to the Administrator of the SBA and to small businesses as required by Public Law 100-656.

-Subchapter 3019.202-271 DHS Small Business Review Form.
+3019.202-271 DHS Small Business Review Form.

-(a) Purpose.
-The DHS Form 700-22, Small Business Review, documents efforts to ensure small business concerns are considered for inclusion in Federal Government acquisitions and that market research is conducted for each open market procurement.
+- (a) Purpose.
+The DHS Form 700-22, Small Business Review Form, documents efforts to ensure small business concerns are considered for inclusion in Federal Government acquisitions and to ensure that proper market research is conducted. - (b) Requirement.

-(b) Requirement.
 In accordance with FAR 19.202, Specific Policies, Components shall use the DHS Form 700-22 to comply with the small business review requirements and to document considerations and recommendations for applicable acquisitions prior to synopsis or solicitation release.
-This requirement is exclusive of EMALL use.
-The form shall be used as follows and dollar values include both base and option periods:

-(1) Review for small business considerations in all open market actions over the simplified acquisition threshold (see FAR Part 19) and;
+The DHS Form 700-22 shall be used to: - (1) Review for small business considerations in procurement actions greater than the simplified acquisition threshold except when: - (i) Issuing orders/calls under single award Indefinite-Delivery Indefinite Quantity (IDIQ) contracts and under single award blanket purchase agreements (BPAs); and - (ii) Issuing orders/calls under multiple award IDIQ contracts or BPAs when the initial vehicle was awarded under a single Small Business program under FAR Part 19 and; - (2) Review for substantial bundling for all procurements of \$2,500,000 or more planned under open market procurement as well as for pre-existing contract vehicles (such as

-(2) Review for substantial bundling for all procurements of \$2,000,000 or more planned under open market procurement as well as for pre-existing contract vehicles (e.g., Multiple Award Schedules (MAS), including GSA Federal Supply Schedules (FSS) delivery and task orders, Multi-Agency Contracts (MACs), Governmentwide Acquisition Contract (GWACs), DHS-wide contracts, multiple award contracts, and Blanket Purchase Agreements (BPAs).
+Multiple Award Schedules (MAS), including GSA Federal Supply Schedules (FSS) delivery and task orders, Multi-Agency Contracts (MAC), Governmentwide Acquisition Contracts (GWAC), DHS-wide contracts (DWAC), Component/Office-Wide Acquisition Contracts (C/OWAC),, and orders and calls under Blanket Purchase Agreements (BPAs).
 (See FAR 7.104(d), FAR 7.107 and FAR 19.202-1, and HSAM 3007.107 for bundling considerations and approval requirements.)

 (c) Preparation and Approval.
-The small business specialist (SBS) and the SBA Procurement Center Representative (PCR) respectively shall complete the review process within 2 business days.
-The completed DHS Form 700-22, Small Business Review, shall be placed in the solicitation file.
+The small business specialist and the SBA Procurement Center Representative (PCR), respectively, shall complete the review process within two (2) business days after receipt of a completed DHS Form 700-22.
+The completed DHS Form 700-22 shall b included in the contract file.